-- Name of output: This should be a short, unique identifier - Description of output: This should describe what the output is, how it will be delivered, who it - will be delivered to (including gendered disaggregated data where applicable) and why it is important.
-The description should include as much specific detail as possible - Date of output to be delivered - The evidence that will be supplied to demonstrate that the output has been delivered successfully and evidence from the beneficiaries of the output's perceived level of usefulness and relevance - Short-term actions: This should describe the actions that you expect the beneficiaries to undertake as a result of the output being delivered in the 3-6 months following delivery of the output.
-These short-term actions come before the outcomes in the Theory of Change in 1Figure 1 and are expected to demonstrate the adoption of the output.
-This should include any steps that will be taken to facilitate this adoption - The tasks that will contribute to the output (Figure 4): It should be made clear how these tasks contribute to the output and they should be repeated in the project budget (see section 4.1.9) and Gantt chart (see section 4.1.4.3).
-Grant payment will be made on the completion of these tasks each quarter, so the tasks should be sufficiently granular to facilitate manageable cash flow throughout the project duration
+- Name of output: this should be a short, unique identifier - Description of output: this should describe what the output is, how it will be delivered, who it will be delivered to (including gendered disaggregated data where applicable) and why it is important.
+The description should include as much specific detail as possible - Date of output to be delivered - The evidence that will be supplied to demonstrate that the output has been delivered successfully - The tasks that will contribute to the output (Figure 4): it should be made clear how these tasks contribute to the output and they should be repeated in the project budget (see section 4.1.9) and Gantt chart (see section 4.1.4.3).
+Grant payment will be made based on the completion of these tasks each quarter.

-Figure 4 Tasks to output relationship
+Figure 4 Tasks to Output Relationship

-4.1.4.2 Expected project outcome
+4.1.4.2 Desired project intermediate outcomes